spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

 - An x86 Linux jumpbox or bastion host with connectivity to the target platform where you are installing VerteX.

 - 30 GB of disk space available for the airgap setup binary and temporary files.
-The airgap content uncompressed is approximately 20 GB.
+The uncompressed airgap content is approximately 20 GB.

 - An OCI registry such as [Harbor](https://goharbor.io/) or [AWS ECR](https://aws.amazon.com/ecr/) to store VerteX images and packages.
 The OCI registry must be accessible from the VMware vSphere environment.
 We have verified the installation against Harbor and AWS ECR.
 Other OCI registries may work but have not been tested.

   :::caution

     Ensure the OCI registries are set up with HTTPS.
 AWS ECR is enabled with HTTPS by default.
 Harbor requires you to enable HTTPS.
-If you are using Harbor, you must enable HTTPS to authenticate with the registry
+If you are using Harbor, you must enable HTTPS to authenticate with the registry.
     Refer to the [Harbor](https://goharbor.io/docs/2.9.0/install-config/configure-https) documentation for guidance.
   :::